An excerpt from earlier:

 The stereotype is, of course, that men tend to think with an appendage on the lower half of their bodies, and that appendage, while fabulous in its own right, doesn’t usually say much.
 Sure, it may make gestures or have sporadic outbursts, but overall, it’s not super talkative.

 Or, could it be that men just have better filters than women?
 Maybe women say pretty much everything that comes to mind, while men refrain from speaking unless it’s absolutely necessary.
-You never know, they might need that last breath of air in a minute, and they don’t want to waste it on complimenting your cleavage.
+You never know, they might need that last breath of air in a minute, and they don’t want to waste it on stating the obvious.

 I know a man, quite wonderful really, who, when explaining his brevity, says “you can’t stick your foot in your mouth if it’s not open.”
 Fine logic there…but if you don’t speak up, chances are someone else will.
 (Plus, if you leave it up to women, we’re quite creative, really.
 To us, your silence could mean any number of things…)